Master of Business Administration (Leadership) - CL39

 The MBA (Leadership) is designed for maximum flexibility.
 Not only do you set your own pace, and study when it suits you but you can enrol and work through the first 10 units in the order that you choose; however, we recommend you complete these in a set progression to ensure you gain the foundational knowledge later units will draw from.
 After successfully completing the first ten units, you’ll gain access to the final capstone unit in which you’ll apply and synthesise your learnings and experience gained throughout the course.

 Everyone learns differently.
 Some enjoy attending lectures in person and interacting with their peers, while others are highly independent, preferring to access content online where possible.
 The MBA (Leadership) is designed for the latter: self-motivated and independent learners, who require little to no support in the form of lecturer or teaching staff contact.
 It’s part of the course’s lean nature and affordability.
-That said, you will have access to 10 hours of academic support (nearly one hour per unit) included in the course, with the option to pay for additional hours if and when you need them.
 The Be Different platform (from which the MBA (Leadership) is delivered) features a ChatBot that houses answers to common questions regarding the course and platform.
 If you’re looking for an MBA that involves contact time with teaching staff, workshops and intensives plus online and on-campus study options, check out CQUniversity’s highly ranked original MBA.